danfairs/django-lazysignup/README.rst

 so related data will be removed as well.

 Note of course that these deletes will cascade, so if you need to keep data associated with such users, you'll need to write your own cleanup job.
+It also expects that you're using database backed sessions.
+If that's not the case, then you'll again need to write your own cleanup.

 To Do
 -----